SamDecrock/node-httpreq/README.md

 ---------------------------------------
 <a name="download" />
 ### Downloading a file directly to disk
-To download a file directly to disk, use the download methode provided.
+To download a file directly to disk, use the download method provided.

+Downloading is done using a stream, so the data is not stored in memory and directory saved to file.

 __Example__